opendaylight/docs/docs/release-notes/upgrade-process.rst

 YANG parser validates XPath expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In an ongoing effort to improve our feature-completeness, YANG parser now requires an XPath parsing library and will perform validation of syntactic well-formedness of every XPath expression encountered in YANG models -- most notably ``when`` and ``must`` statement arguments are covered.
+In an ongoing effort to improve our feature-completeness, YANG parser now requires a XPath parsing library and will perform a validation of syntactic well-formedness of every XPath expression encountered in YANG models -- most notably ``when`` and ``must`` statement arguments are covered.
 Accepted syntax is strictly compliant with